Isidore Robot: Prefect of Indian Territory

 At that time, the spiritual care of the newly established Indian Territory was under the supervision of the Diocese of Little Rock in Arkansas.
 The Archbishop of New Orleans, the Most Rev. Napoléon-Joseph Perché, in whose ecclesiastical province the whole region lay, recommended to the Sacred Congregation for the Propagation of the Faith that Robot and his monastic community take charge of this region as a Prefecture Apostolic, a quasi-independent jurisdiction.

 With this charge, Robot and Lambert arrived in the territory in October 1875 and established themselves in the town of Atoka.
 They were the first Catholic missionaries to settle permanently in Oklahoma.
-They were not, however, the very first, as the town was the site of the first Catholic church in the Territory, which, under the patronage of St. Patrick, had been founded in 1872 by the Rev. Michael Smyth, assisted by his brother, the Rev. Lawrence Smyth, who were natives of Ireland.
+They were not, however, the very first, as the town was the site of the first Catholic church in the Territory, which, under the patronage of Saint Patrick, had been founded in 1872 by the Rev. Michael Smyth, assisted by his brother, the Rev. Lawrence Smyth, who were natives of Ireland.
 The church was built by and for the Irish-born workers of the Missouri–Kansas–Texas Railroad who lived in the town and various local residents, including a leader of the Choctaw, Benjamin Franklin Smallwood.
 The Prefecture was formally erected by the Holy See as of 14 May 1876, and the official documents were sent from the Vatican in July 1876, reaching Robot two months later.